VedantButala/Research/README.md

 # Research
-Research that has been done during Internship Period at SpurQLabs Company
+Research that has been done during the Internship Period at SpurQLabs Company.